College of Engineering and Applied Science

 Professional Registration

 Professional registration is recommended for all fields of engineering in order to protect the health, safety and welfare of the public.
 Registration is required in all states for the legal right to practice professional engineering.
 Although there are variations in state laws regarding engineering licensure, there is a general four-step process for licensure candidates: earn a degree from an EAC/ABET-accredited engineering program, pass the FE exam, gain acceptable work experience under the supervision of a PE and pass the PE exam.
-Students typically take the FE exam during their senior year in college.
+Students typically take the FE exam during their last year in college.

 Areas of Interest